ytrevor81/Christopher-Stair-Photography-Portfolio/README.md

 # Christopher-Stair-Photography-Portfolio

-A professional portfolio website for a travel photographer.
+A portfolio website for a travel photographer in which I designed and coded from scratch.

 # Technologies:
 Javascript | Bootstrap CSS | JQuery | HTML | AJAX